 This is a fun game for couples that also asks personal questions with card prompts.

-Couples TableTopics is another game with conversation-starting cards like “What’s the best thing you’ve learned from your mother?”
-We recommend this game as a more PG version than the Love Language: Card Game recommended above.
+We recommend this game as a more PG version than the Love Lingual: Card Game recommended above.

-Ryan and I have loved using TableTopics for years.
+Ryan and I have loved using conversation-starting cards for years.
 Their questions are thoughtful and the presentation is beautiful.
 This is one of the best couples games out there.

 Additionally, it makes for a fun anniversary gift that you won’t be embarrassed to keep out on the coffee table.